 - Backache, particularly low back pain

 - Shoulders or hips that are uneven

-- Visible curvature to the spine (side-to-side)
+- Visible curvature of the spine (side-to-side)

 However, adolescent idiopathic scoliosis may be painless.
-For that reason, the Scoliscore Test may be particularly useful.
+For that reason, the ScoliScore test may be particularly useful.

 There are several types of scoliosis, of which AIS is by far the most common.
 In fact, 80% of scoliosis patients have AIS.
 Scoliosis differs from kyphosis in the way the spine curves.
 People with kyphosis have an abnormal front-to-back curving of the spine, while people with scoliosis have an abnormal side-to-side curvature.

-At the University Spine Center, a physical examination and patient history is the first step in getting an accurate diagnosis.
+At University Spine Center, a physical examination and patient history is the first step in getting an accurate diagnosis.
 This may include X-rays (front and side views) of the spine and a scoliometer screening, using a special device that helps measure the degree of spinal curvature.

-The University Spine Center offers the highly advanced ScoliScore diagnostic test to confirm the presence of scoliosis, even in the case of vague or minimal symptoms.
+University Spine Center offers the highly advanced ScoliScore diagnostic test to confirm the presence of scoliosis, even in the case of vague or minimal symptoms.

-Children with adolescent idiopathic scoliosis require the kind of expert treatment they can get at the University Spine Center.
+Children with adolescent idiopathic scoliosis require the kind of expert treatment they can get at University Spine Center.
 Early detection and prompt, state-of-the-art treatment will help achieve optimal outcomes.

 Some children are treated with a special brace to support the back.
 This can be particularly effective in children who are still growing.
 In rare cases, surgery may be required.